my-tf-lab/alt-devops-task/README.md

 #### Workspaces:

-- level1 - network infra
+- level1 - Network infra.
+AWS Firewall and NAT GW controlled by flags to controll costs.
 - level2 - compute infra and db(for simplicity)